 PERSECUTOR: The government is the main persecutor of Christians.

 WHAT IT MEANS TO BE A CHRISTIAN IN BRUNEI: While some historic churches exist in Brunei, no new church buildings are allowed.
-Christians make up 9 percent of the population, and there are 20 legally registered church buildings in the country.
 In 2015, all Christmas displays were outlawed.
 Churches are often afraid to reach out to Muslims because they are monitored closely by the religious police.
 Even inviting a Muslim to a Christmas celebration would be problematic.
 The penalty for evangelizing Muslims is up to five years in prison, a $15,000 fine or both.
 In the past, one believer was jailed for sharing his faith with a Muslim.
 Nevertheless, several secret believers have been baptized in recent years.